The two workshops in collaboration with NUS Society and WINGS had just been completed in March:

 Don’t let yesterday consumes too much of today.

-What do we do with the many photos and video captured during our travel trips and special events?
-Very often, one may want to compile the photos and share it with the travel companions on the trip.
-An electronic scrapbook or slideshow will be a fantastic way to reminiscent about the good memories.
+What do we do with the many photos and videos captured during our travel trips and special events?
+Very often, one may want to compile the photos and share them with the travel companions on the trip.
+An electronic scrapbook or slideshow will be a fantastic way to reminisce about the good memories.

 Some said life is like a canvas; how would you describe yours?